kristin-henry-sf/dataPython/README.md

 * has extra numbers in cells below two collumns. need to be removed

-## ToDo (yeah, this should probably be in git issues):
-* remove extra numbers is cells below two collumns.
-This isn't working for dummyData1.csv
-* make csv with summary table below main data rows, and make sure it's removed
-* use xlrd to read excel files, and convert them to csv
-* longterm: make UI for guiding cleaning of particularly troublesome spreadsheets

 ## Resources:
 **python-excel.org**
 * packages for working with Excel files: http://www.python-excel.org/